LongSpec: Long-Context Lossless Speculative Decoding with Efficient Drafting and Verification: Methodology

 In previous work, the success of the SoTA model EAGLE depends on two key factors: (1) the hidden states provided by the target model, and (2) its autoregressive structure.
 However, an autoregressive draft model inevitably requires maintaining its own KV cache, which introduces additional overhead during long-context inference and demands substantial GPU memory, especially for tasks such as LLM agents and long reasoning that involve producing large amounts of output.

 To avoid this extra memory overhead, we propose a draft model with constant memory usage independent of context length.
 As illustrated in Figure~\ref{fig:main}(a), our model consists of two components: the self-attention module and the following cross-attention module.
 The self-attention module focuses on modeling local context, while the cross-attention module captures long-range dependencies.
 To restrict memory usage, we apply a sliding-window attention mechanism to the self-attention module, a technique widely adopted in modern LLMs~\cite{beltagy2020longformer}.
-Hence, during inference, the self-attention memory footprint does not exceed the window size, which we set to 512.
-In Section~\ref{subsec: theoretical analysis}, we provide a theoretical upper bound on the performance degradation introduced by sliding-window attention compared to full-context self-attention.
-This bound ensures that the approximation maintains acceptable performance.
+Hence, during inference, the self-attention does not exceed the window size, which we set to 512.

 For the cross-attention component, inspired by GliDe~\cite{du2024glide}, we leverage the KV cache of the target model (see Appendix~\ref{sec:defend} for a detailed explanation of how this benefits the draft model).
 This design not only enables better modeling of previous information but also completely removes additional storage overhead for long contexts, since the large model’s KV cache must be stored regardless of whether or not speculative decoding is employed.
-Different from GliDe, we additionally share the weights of the Embedding Layer and LM Head between the target and draft models, which substantially reduces memory consumption for large-vocabulary LLMs such as LLaMA-3 (vocabulary size: 128,256)~\cite{dubey2024llama} and Qwen-2.5 (vocabulary size: 152,064)~\cite{yang2024qwen2}.
+Different from GliDe, we also share the weights of the Embedding Layer and LM Head between the target and draft models, which substantially reduces memory consumption for large-vocabulary LLMs such as LLaMA-3 (vocabulary size: 128,256)~\cite{dubey2024llama} and Qwen-2.5 (vocabulary size: 152,064)~\cite{yang2024qwen2}.